Beach Club Vibes

 Do you need to book beach clubs in the Balearic Islands in advance?

 Yes, for most clubs between June and September.
-Ponderosa Beach requires reservations in summer.
-Artrutx Sea Club is essential to book for sunset.
-Chezz Gerdi lists reservations as required year-round.
-Walk-ins are possible at quieter times, but don't count on it in July and August.
+Ponderosa Beach requires reservations in summer, Artrutx Sea Club is essential to book for sunset, and Chezz Gerdi lists reservations as required year-round.
+Walk-ins are possible at quieter venues and off-peak months, but don't count on it in July or August.

-Are Balearic Islands beach clubs open all year?
+Are beach clubs in the Balearic Islands open all year?

-Most are seasonal.
-The typical season runs from April or May through October.
-Clubs in Formentera, Menorca and Ibiza almost all close for winter.
-Some Mallorca clubs near Palma keep limited winter hours, but don't count on it.
-Check individual club websites before visiting outside of summer.
+Most are seasonal, running from April or May through October.
+Formentera, Menorca and Ibiza clubs almost all close for winter.
+A handful of Mallorca venues near Palma keep limited hours outside of summer, but check individual club websites before visiting off-season.

 Are beach clubs in the Balearic Islands family-friendly?

 Several are.
-Cala Bassa Beach Club has a dedicated kids area and kids menu.
-Cucum Beach House, Ponderosa Beach and El Chaval are all listed as good for kids with high chairs available.
-Arena Beach Menorca is adults-only.
-Check individual listings before visiting with children.
+Cala Bassa Beach Club has a dedicated kids area and kids menu, and Cucum Beach House and Ponderosa Beach are both listed as family-friendly with high chairs available.
+Arena Beach Menorca is adults-only, so check listings before visiting with children.

 Beach clubs in other destinations